beyond2013/DBS/mysql_inner_join.md

-We often need to provide information stored in different columns.
+We often need to provide information stored in different columns of different tables.
 To do that database systems provide the join functionality.

 Joins are of different types e.g. Inner Join or Equi Join, Right Join, Left Join.